TerryLansdown/lists/books-to-get.md

 - Jade City (The Green Bone Saga series)
 - Minor Mage
 - The Wolf and the Woodsman
-- How to Rule an Empire and Get Away with It
 - Spinning Silver - Naomi Novik
 - How to Live Safely in a Science Fictional Universe - Charles Yu
 - Exhalation: Stories - Ted Chiang